GARDENING MISINFORMATION

 “Are you able to say that NOW is the only correct relationship of co-evolving species, or is it always and always will be a moving target as it has been for aeons?”

 • [Of course, evolution doesn’t stop!
 That’s my point.
-Invasives outcompeting natives IS evolution in action as is biodiversity loss.]
+Invasives outcompeting natives is evolution in action; as is biodiversity loss.]

 “America is supposed to be about judging individuals on their merits, not on their origins.
 Lump statements are prejudiced statements whether about plants or people.”